hinzberg/FileNameFixer/README.md

 ## History

+### 2025-06-19
+- Changed custom view for to SwiftUI table

 ### 2025-05-04
 - Introduced CalVer Versionnumber
 - Fixed a bug where differences in upper and lower case were not recognised as a difference.